 One small study investigated the effects of a purple passion fruit peel supplement on symptoms of asthma over four weeks (

-Overall, the effects of antioxidants on inflammation and pain in osteoarthritis are still unclear and more research is needed.
+Overall, the effects of antioxidants on inflammation and pain in those with osteoarthritis are still unclear, and more research is needed.

-Bottom Line: Passion fruit peel supplements may have powerful anti-inflammatory effects.
-They may be beneficial for people with asthma and osteoarthritis, but more research is required.
+Summary Passion fruit peel supplements may have powerful anti-inflammatory effects.
+They may benefit people with asthma and osteoarthritis, but more research is required.

-Passion fruit is perfectly safe for most people to eat, but allergies do occur in a small number of people.
+Passion fruit is perfectly safe to eat for most people, but allergies do occur in a small number of people.

-This is because some of the plant proteins in the fruit have a similar structure to the latex proteins that can trigger an allergic reaction in some people.
+This is because some of the plant proteins in the fruit have a structure similar to that of latex proteins, which can trigger an allergic reaction in some people.

-The fruit's hard outer skin isn’t usually considered edible.
+However, the fruit's hard outer skin isn’t usually eaten and generally considered inedible.

-Bottom Line: Passion fruit allergy is rare but some cases do occur.
+Summary Passion fruit allergy is rare, but some cases occur.
 People with a latex allergy are at greater risk.

 To eat this tropical fruit, you need to slice or rip open the rind to expose the colorful, juicy flesh and seeds.

-When they are open, passion fruits look like this: The seeds are edible, so you can eat them together with the colorful flesh and juice.
+The seeds are edible, so you can eat them together with the flesh and juice.

-The white film separating the rind from the flesh is also edible, but most people don’t eat it since it's very bitter.
+The white film separating the rind from the flesh is edible as well, but most people don’t eat it, as it's very bitter.

-Passion fruit is a very versatile fruit and can be used in a variety of ways.
-Many people enjoy the fruit raw and eat it straight out of the rind.
+Passion fruit is highly versatile and can be used in many ways.
+A lot of people enjoy the fruit raw and eat it straight out of the rind.

 Some of the more popular ways to use passion fruit include:

-- Drinks: It can be squeezed through a sieve to make juice, added to cocktails or used to make a cordial to flavor water, like this.
+- Drinks.
+It can be squeezed through a sieve to make juice, which can be added to cocktails or used to make a cordial to flavor water.

-- Desserts: It is often used as a topping or flavoring for cakes and desserts, like this cheesecake or this mousse.
+- Desserts.
+It’s often used as a topping or flavoring for cakes and desserts like cheesecake or mousse.

-- On salads: It can be used to add a crunchy texture and sweet flavor to salads like this one.
+- On salads.
+It can be used to add a crunchy texture and sweet flavor to salads.

-Bottom Line: Passion fruit is extremely versatile.
-You can eat it on its own or add it to drinks, desserts and yogurt.
+Summary Passion fruit is extremely versatile.
+You can eat it on its own or add it to drinks, desserts, and yogurt.
 It can also be used to make delicious salad dressings.